eda-ricercatore/admin-notes/skill-set/domain-specific/lower-level-sw-dev/devops-devsecops-itops.md

 		* monitoring
 	- real-time visibility to performance of deployed models
 + Information Technologies Operations (ITOps) is the process responsible for acquiring, designing, deploying, configuring, and maintaining the physical and virtual components that comprise your IT infrastructure
++ While ITOps takes a broad view of the entire technology landscape that your organization relies on to conduct its business mission, DevOps focuses on the task at hand.
+	- DevOps teams don’t always have the visibility or awareness of the downstream implications on the enterprise stack.
+	- And this is where can modern ITOps team can help.
++ ITOps (or) Tech Ops is the most traditional Ops that refers to managing all the physical and software components of an organization’s IT environment.
+	- It is responsible for the smooth running of a business by handling applications, delivery, maintaining services, and the underlying technologies administrated by a company's IT members to its internal or external clients.
+	- It includes:
+		* maintaining networks
+		* ensuring security
+		* managing data center
+		* system administrators
+		* regulatory compliance
+		* licensing
+		* managing software
+		* managing help desk
+		* supports IT infrastructure and systems for daily business operations
+	- IT department can effortlessly manage all the IT operations and make the job easier by using IT Operations.
+		* It guides the business to be more secure, swift, and productive.
++ includes:
+	- networking operations
+	- deploying, maintaining, and configuring applications
+	- overseeing both physical and virtual components of a company's IT environment
++ includes:
+	- administration and maintenance,
+	- network management,
+	- systems management,
+	- technical support (help desk)

+ITOps processes consists of 5 main aspects/phase:
++ Run Solutions
+	- The primary purpose of having ITOps teams is to run solutions such as data backups, configurations, handling servers, and restoring systems after an outage or update.
+	- The aim is to optimize the performance and allocate the proper resource for the most effective delivery.
++ Infrastructure
+	- Managing the IT infrastructure includes maintaining, provisioning, setting up, and updating all the software and hardware applications and cloud resources of the company's IT infrastructure.
+	- These components include:
+		* operating systems
+		* hypervisors
+		* network infrastructure
+		* platforms
+		* container environments
+		* physical servers
+		* application software
+	- The maintaining oversight of IT infrastructure is made on-premises data center or in the cloud.
++ Network
+	- Network management is responsible for managing all network functions for internal or external IT communications.
+	- Network management is also involved in configuring and managing telecommunication lines.
+	- In addition, it allows authorized customers to secure remote access to the company's network.
++ Security
+	- Security management is an integral function of IT service management (ITSM).
+		* It deals with:
+			+ securing the hardware and software assets
+			+ implementing security within development operations
+			+ managing access control
+			+ ensuring that security standards have reached across the IT environment of the organization
++ Problem Solving
+	- Event management or incident management is also known as Problem-solving, it can be divided into 2 types – preventive measures and reactive measures.
+		* Preventive Measures
+			+ Preventive measures reduce the possibility of disasters and find the solution to anticipate and avoid any negative impacts on the IT environment.
+		* Reactive Measures
+			+ This concept refers to cyber-attacks, critical situations, and other issue when implementing disaster recovery plans and help desk management services.

+ITOps addresses:
++ infrastructure capacity
++ infrastructure availability
++ infrastructure security

+KPIs for ITOps are based on:
++ application performance
++ infrastructure availability
++ infrastructure security
++ infrastructure cost